timonatech/timona-portfolio/README.md

 # timona-portfolio
-this file is a portfolio to shivakale
+this is a portfolio website for timona sifuma iollustrating the beginner usage of html and css to make a website